psc-g/psc-g.github.io/content/posts/research/rl/revisiting_rainbow.md

 network architecture used; this is an element not explored by Hessel et al. [2018], yet as we show below, is crucial for proper evaluation of the methods under consideration.

+This blog post is structured as follows:

+*  We first present a rough estimate of [the computational and economic cost of rainbow](#the-cost-of-rainbow), highlighting how these types of papers could only come from large research groups.
+*  In [Revisiting Rainbow](#revisiting-rainbow) we revisit the original Rainbow experiments using a set of small- and mid-scale environments.
+We investigate whether the same conclusions would have been reached as in the original paper, but with a reduced computational expense.
+*  In [Beyond the Rainbow](#beyond-the-rainbow) we leverage the low computational cost of our chosen environment suites and perform an investigation into [network architectures and batch sizes](#network-architectures--batch-sizes), [distribution parameterizations](#distribution-parameterizations), [Munchausen RL](#munchausen-rl), and [reevaluating the Huber loss](#reevaluating-the-huber-loss).
+*  We compare all our different Rainbow variants in [rainbow flavours](#rainbow-flavours).
+*  Finally, we present some concluding remarks.

 # The Cost of Rainbow
 Although the value of the Rainbow agent is undeniable, this result